Ritz Theatre - Staten Island, NY (photo: Old Staten Island website)

 Electro-pneumatic key and stop action

-4 manuals, 42 stops, 24 ranks, 1,573 pipes
+4 manuals, 42 registers, 20 stops, 24 ranks, 1,573 pipes

 This organ included a drawknob console and cost $20,875.
 In the 1960s, the organ was moved to the College Avenue Methodist Church in Muncie, Ind., where it was rebuilt with tonal changes by the Toledo Organ Company.
-The organ was susequently replaced by a Zimmer organ, and dispersed.
+The organ was susequently replaced by a Zimmer organ and dispersed.

 Great Organ (Manual I) – 61 notes, enclosed